Make a Planned Gift

 Charitable Trusts

-• A charitable remainder trust allows you to designate the beneficiary of regular payouts from trust proceeds (for either a fixed dollar amount or a fixed percentage) during your lifetime or for a period of time, not to exceed twenty years.
-At the same time, Trinity is designated a remainder beneficiary.
-This allows you to claim a tax deduction for the estimated portion of the assets that will ultimately go to Trinity upon death or the expiration of the fixed period.
+• A charitable remainder trust allows the donor to designate an individual beneficiary to receive regular payouts of trust income (for either a fixed dollar amount or a fixed percentage) during his or her lifetime or for a period of time, not to exceed twenty years, and Trinity as the remainder beneficiary.
+Most often, the income recipient is the donor of the assets.
+At the time assets are transferred to the trust, the donor may claim a tax deduction for the estimated portion of the assets that will ultimately go to Trinity.

-• Charitable lead trusts appeal to individuals who wish to make a gift but retain the property.
-These irrevocable trusts are, essentially, the reverse of charitable remainder trusts in that the payments from a charitable lead trust will first go to Trinity for a specific period of time, usually between 10 and 20 years, after which time the principal of the trust will revert to you or to those you have designated.
+• A charitable lead trust is essentially the reverse of a charitable remainder trust.
+The income generated by a charitable lead trust will first go to Trinity for a specific period, usually between 10 and 20 years, after which time the principal of the trust will revert to the donor or to beneficiaries named by the donor.
+A charitable lead trust appeals to individuals who wish to make a gift but retain ultimate ownership of the property.

 Gifts of Appreciated Securities and Assets